25 Things You Should Know Before Buying Rental Property

 Step 7 – Solicitor Carries Out Legal Aspects

 You will need a conveyancer to deal with the legal aspects.
-You can get your own, but sometimes investment companies will give you a solicitor who is well versed with investment properties.
+You can get your own, but sometimes investment companies will give you a solicitor who is well-versed in investment properties.

 Step 8 – Pay Your Deposit and Exchange Contracts